Documentation Guidelines for Learning Disabilities and Attention Disorders

 Documentation should follow these guidelines:

 - Documentation should be current and testing should have been administered as an adult, age 16 or older.
 In most cases, the assessment should have taken place within the last three years.
-The ASC reserves the right to make modifications to this time frame.
+Academic Success reserves the right to make modifications to this time frame.